 Cartagena Offers History and Charm

 Cartagena, a UNESCO World Heritage site because of its walled city center and rustic Spanish Colonial buildings, has long been a vacation spot for South Americans.
-But now, it is attracting visitors from much further abroad.
+But now, it is attracting visitors from much further abroad too, luring them in with its rustic charm and historic roots.

 You can walk, bike, or dine on the wall for spectacular views of the Caribbean.
-Stay in the heart of the city in hotels, such as the Santa Teresa that was once a convent, and wander along narrow streets where bougainvillaea spills over the second-story balconies above shops and apartments.
+Stay in the heart of the city in hotels, such as the Santa Teresa, which was once a convent, and wander along narrow streets where bougainvillaea spills over the second-story balconies above shops and apartments.

 Reefs and Wrecks Greet Snorkelers and Divers